 Fitting a cutting blade deck belt that is just worn is the easiest, as you can see the routing of the old belt and make a diagram or take pictures.
 Removing the old one also gives you an idea of how challenging fitting the new one will be.

-As you know there are a few variations of deck belt set ups, most mowers will have one belt to drive the blades that are either a tension-ed or an un tension-ed belt.
-The belt can be fitted to both of these type set ups without removing the deck from the mower.
+As you know there are a few variations of deck belt setups, most mowers will have one belt to drive the blades that are either a tension-ed or a un tension-ed belt.
+The belt can be fitted to both of these types of setups without removing the deck from the mower.

 The latest generation mowers are far more challenging to access as the nice people in the health and safety dept. have been working nights and weekends to find new ways to challenge us.

-Here’s a quick run through of what we’ll be doing, but it’s all covered in steps below with pictures.
+Here’s a quick run-through of what we’ll be doing, but it’s all covered in steps below with pictures.
 With covers removed, start by removing the belt from the engine pulley.
-Often the engine pulley will have a belt guide, its job is prevent the belt from derailing.
+Often the engine pulley will have a belt guide, its job is to prevent the belt from derailing.
 Depending on the type of belt guide (if fitted), you may need to remove them first.